farrandi/dsci_563/lecture3_563.md

    - Can visualize the data in 2D or 3D by using the first 2 or 3 principal components
 4. **Dimensionality Reduction**
 5. **Anomaly Detection**
-   - Can use the reconstruction error to detect anomalies (if the error is too large)
+   - Can use the reconstruction error to detect anomalies/ outliers (if the error is too large)
+   - Outliers = high reconstruction error

 ### PCA in Python